Get to Know Anne Coleman, a Licensed Clinical Social Worker

 A Few Words from Anne M. Coleman, LCSW

-I graduated with a Masters in Social Work (MSW) from the University of North Carolina at Chapel Hill in 2002.
-Since then I have worked as a clinical social worker in various capacities.
+I graduated with a Master’s Degree in Social Work (MSW) from the University of North Carolina at Chapel Hill in 2002.
+Since then, I have worked as a clinical social worker in various capacities.
 I have experience working with pregnant and postpartum women in a hospital setting, provided crisis services as well as crisis evaluations at a major local hospital, and have experience providing therapy in a mental health clinic, in-home visits, and now in private practice.

 I have always taken my training seriously and have pursued post-graduate training, which includes completion of the intensive NC Psychoanalytic Psychotherapy Advanced Coursework.
 Prior to seeking my MSW, I had a long career in the business industry.
 The melding of that experience into the work I do with my current clients has only enriched the quality of the therapy I can offer.

 What To Expect

 Psychotherapy is a process in which the therapist and client talk and work together to try to resolve the client’s problems.
 In the first few sessions, the client and I will try to identify what is bothering the client (the “presenting complaint”), what he or she would like to get out of therapy, and what the client has already tried to resolve the problem.
 I also ask the client about current life issues and the client’s background.